sal55/langs/mycompilers.md

 This was written in assembly (using MACRO 10, DEC's assembler for PDP10), and generated assembly output.
 I tested it by using it to implement itself ('self-hosting').

 I found it quite challenging.
 (Bear in mind also that I could only work on it from a terminal that you had to book for an hour at a time.
-I could only work on it off-line from a printouts.).
+I could only work on it off-line from a printouts.)

 ### Z80 Compiler (1)

-This was for the first crude language I devised, called 'M'.
+This was for the first crude language I devised, called 'M' (around 1981).

 It was also written on, and for, my homemade Z80 computer, a second version which had extra memory, a real keyboard, and a text (and later graphical) display.